 Community and Charity

-Over the last 12 months, we have been working hard to ensure that we are providing an environment where talented people regardless of background or gender can thrive throughout their whole careers.
-We have introduced agile working in all our offices, and are introducing contemporary working practices to support the changing needs of our people and clients, as well as tailored leadership and development programmes which directly address the specific needs of different groups.
+Over the last 12 months, we have been working to ensure that we are providing an environment where talented people regardless of background or gender can thrive throughout their careers.
+We have introduced agile working in all our offices, and contemporary working practices to support the changing needs of our people and clients, as well as tailored leadership and development programmes which directly address the specific needs of different groups.

 Work hard to create a safe working environment where everybody has the opportunity to grow, develop and maximise their potential and goals free from prejudice or barriers

-Retain and attract the very best
+Retain and attract the very best talent

 UN SDG 10: Reduced inequalities

 Ensure everyone has a chance to enter the property sector and can benefit from accessible environments.

 Grow our apprenticeship scheme to give those that are less fortunate a chance to become a property professional.
 Be leaders in the property sector to consciously create accessible environments for all people.